Blues must balance emotion, discipline at home in Cup Final

 They ain’t seen nothin’ yet.

 When the St. Louis Blues host the Boston Bruins in Game 3 on Saturday night, it’ll mark the first Stanley Cup Final game in the city in 49 years.
-That was the night of May 19, 1970, when Bobby Orr scored in overtime, the goal that’s immortalized in the most famous photo in NHL history.
+That was May 5, 1970, a 6-2 loss to the Bruins in Game 2 of the series that Bobby Orr ended in four games with an overtime goal.

 After winning a final game for the first time in franchise history to tie the series at 1-all, the Blues are trying to make their own history at home.
 To do so, the least-penalized team in the playoffs that went to the box 10 times in the two games in Boston will need to balance feeding off a raucous crowd and getting too overemotional in that charged atmosphere.